Hannanbutt1256/MadDev/README.md

 ## Overview

-MadDev is a podcast application that allows users to create, manage, and listen to podcasts.
+MadDev is a podcast application that allows users to create, manage, and read blog posts.
+It also has a feature to listen to podcasts, but it's a paid feature.
 This README provides an overview of the project structure, setup instructions, and usage guidelines.

 ## Project Structure